-Rainwater fittings Repair category 2 Notes Some of the rainwater goods/waste pipes are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would right that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 1

-Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Notes Some weathering was noted to external masonry however within the limitations of our inspection, no significant defects were noted.
+Normal levels of maintenance are recommended.